Faculty & Staff

 Office: Humanities and Performing Arts Center 132

 Laura Rikard (SAG-AFTRA/AEA) is in her 3rd year of teaching at USC Upstate.
-She is a director, actor, stage movement specialist, intimacy choreographer, and a founding member of Theatre Intimacy Education.
+She is a director, actor, stage movement specialist, intimacy choreographer, intimacy coordinator, and a founding member of Theatre Intimacy Education.
 Directing credits include: Anon(ymous), The Seagull, Dead Man’s Cellphone, Spring Awakening, 13 - the Musical, Romeo and Juliet, and others.
 Acting Credits include: A Streetcar Named Desire, By the Bog of Cats, Two Gentlemen of Verona, Macbeth, The Last Night of Ballyhoo, Rhinoceros, and others.
 Stage Intimacy Choreography includes: Scenes from an Execution, Three Guys and Brinda, Tally’s Folly, Ominium Gatherum and The Red Paint.
+She has worked as an Intimacy Coordinator for NBC Universal.
+She contributed to the only book on Theatre Intimacy, Staging Sex; Best Practices, Tools, and Techniques for Theatrical Intimacy by Chelsea Pace.
 Laura has worked in film and television in NYC, regionally, on national tours, internationally and devised solo performance productions.

 She has been coaching and teaching for 20 years.
 Former students have won the National Shakespeare Competition at the Lincoln Center, been accepted to top training programs and are currently working on and off Broadway, in professional theatres in Chicago, Los Angeles, London, at top regional theatres and her students can also been seen in numerous films and television series.
 Laura is a recipient of the best acting award at the Virginia Film Festival and has been named by Academic Keys as a "Who's Who in Fine Arts Education" Festival.
 She has served and taught theatre at the University of Virginia, Stephen F. Austin State University, Brown University, and the University of Maimi.
 She is a member of the SAFD, ATME, ATHE, VASTA and Learn more about Laura at www.laurarikard.com and www.laurarikarddirector.com